-Before I dive into MY BIRTH STORY, I wanted to first take a moment to thank each and every one of you who have stumbled upon this creation of mine.
-Back in October of 2017 when “start a blog” popped into my mind, I had no idea it would take off as quickly as it did.
-I’m truly humbled that women all over the world are reading, learning, and responding so positively to my articles.
+Before I dive into MY BIRTH STORY of my first birth, I wanted to first take a moment to thank each and every one of you who have stumbled upon this creation of mine.
+Back in October of 2017 when “start a blog” popped into my mind, I had no idea what it would become.

 MY BIRTH STORY: SATURDAY, FEBRUARY 11th 2017